maxmurdoch/flock/src/pages/payAsYouFly.md

   disclaimer: >-
     Your estimate is based on average usage.
 Actual prices will depend on the real-time risks of each flight.
-  title: Is pay-as-you-fly for you?
+  title: Get a quick Pay-as-you-fly quote
 productTabs:
   title: Find the cover that's right for you
-  description: Whether you’re operating commercially, completing your training, or flying for fun - we offer flexible cover that’s tailored to you.
+  description: Whether you’re operating commercially, completing your training, or flying for fun - we’ve got a Pay-as-you-fly policy that’s tailored to you
   customerTypeList:
     - commercial:
       title: Commercial operator